jetforceLTD/groupware-docker/README.md

-# exampe and testing configuration for an internal imap server with sogo
+# Example-/Test-Configuration for an internal imap server with sogo UI

 ## Description

-Example-/testing configuration for an internal imap server with sogo UI.
+Example-/Test-Configuration for an internal imap server with sogo UI

 ## Services